-AP Inter Results 2018 1st Year: Andhra Pradesh students alert!
-Date, time, website; check subject scores, other details on bieap.gov.in
+AP Inter 1st year Results 2018 time, date, website; how to check on manabadi.com, bieap.gov.in, rtgs.ap.gov.in, examresults.net

-AP Inter Results 2018 1st Year: The Board of Intermediate Examinations Andhra Pradesh (BIEAP) will announce the 1st year results of the Andhra Pradesh intermediate examination (AP inter exam) on 13 April, 2018.
-The Board of Intermediate Examinations Andhra Pradesh (BIEAP) will announce the results on the official website- bieap.gov.in.
+AP Inter Results 2018 1st Year: The Board of Intermediate Examinations Andhra Pradesh (BIEAP) announced the 1st year results of the Andhra Pradesh intermediate examination (AP inter exam) on 13 April, 2018.
+The Board of Intermediate Examinations Andhra Pradesh (BIEAP) announced the results on the official website- bieap.gov.in today.
 The scores can also be checked at indiaresults.com and manabadi.com.
 The results are expected to be declared on Friday at 3 PM.
 The first year exam of the Andhra Pradesh Board commenced from February 28.
 This year, more than 5.3 lakh students appeared for the AP intermediate 1st year exam.

 Name of the board: Board of Intermediate Examinations, Andhra Pradesh